A-Evan-S/a-evan-s.github.io/site/pages/posts/drafts/monospaced_justified.md

 </pre>
 </div>

-This method is a fairly common programming exercise ([seen here on LeetCode](https://leetcode.com/problems/text-justification/)), but produces notably imbalanced spacing: notice in the example above how the space between "demonstrate" and "the" is twice as large as the space between "the" and "different".
+This method is a fairly common programming exercise[^leetcode], but produces notably imbalanced spacing: notice in the example above how the space between "demonstrate" and "the" is twice as large as the space between "the" and "different".

 We can do better.
 While many fonts are described as "monospaced", those with Unicode support are rarely consistant in keeping *every* character to a uniform width.
 If you've ever tried to include emojis in code, you've likely come across this.